sravan8888/aws_vpc/README.md

 >VPC_Peering Connection
 A VPC peering connection is a networking connection between two VPCs that enables you to route traffic between them privately.
 Instances in either VPC can communicate with each other as if they are within the same network.
 You can create a VPC peering connection between your own VPCs, with a VPC in another AWS account, or with a VPC in a different AWS Region.
 >AWS uses the existing infrastructure of a VPC to create a VPC peering connection; it is neither a gateway nor an AWS Site-to-Site VPN connection, and does not rely on a separate piece of physical hardware.
 There is no single point of failure for communication or a bandwidth bottleneck.
+>
+What is a VPC Peering Connection?
+A VPC Peering Connection is a network connection between two VPCs (Virtual Private Clouds) that allows them to communicate with each other privately, just like they are on the same network.
+> This communication happens using private IP addresses, without going over the public internet.
+> Example:
+Imagine you have:
+VPC A → in one AWS account or region (example: for your Web servers) VPC B → in the same or another AWS account or region (example: for your Database servers) You want the Web servers in VPC A to talk to Database servers in VPC B privately and securely.
+✅ You create a VPC Peering Connection between VPC A and VPC B.
+✅ Now both VPCs can send traffic to each other using their private IP addresses.
+Key Points:
+One-to-One Connection: A VPC Peering is always between two VPCs.
+(No automatic 3rd VPC communication.)
+Cross-Account and Cross-Region: Peering can be between VPCs in the same account, different accounts, same region, or different regions (called inter-region peering).
+No Transitive Peering:
+If VPC A is peered with VPC B, and VPC B is peered with VPC C, A cannot automatically talk to C.
+You need direct peering between A and C.
+Routing Table Update Needed:
+After creating peering, you must manually update the route tables in both VPCs to send traffic through the peering connection.
+Where is VPC Peering Used?
+To connect different environments like production, staging, development VPCs.
+To allow private communication between different teams or different AWS accounts.
+For multi-region architectures needing private connectivity.